MAS DevOps Ansible Collection Ansible CLI

 This role will manage MAS and DNS provider integration.
-IBM Cloud Internet Services is the only supported DNS provider currently.
+IBM Cloud Internet Services, Cloudflare, and AWS Route 53 are the supported DNS providers.
 It will also create a secure route (https://cp4d.) to the CP4D web client using the custom domain used in this role.

 There are two different ways this role controls DNS entries in the provider: